Kettering University is ranked 19th in the nation for educational ROI

 The results of your FAFSA are sent electronically to Kettering University, and you receive a Student Aid Report (SAR) in three to 10 days.
 Once your FAFSA has been reviewed and your financial aid eligibility has been determined, you receive an award letter listing the type(s) and amount(s) of aid for which you qualify.

 Kettering University coordinates benefits through the Registrar's Office.
 To receive benefits from the Veterans Benefits Administration, please make certain your records are correct before the beginning of each term of attendance.
 Some qualifying students may be eligible to have their entire tuition and fees covered through the Post-9/11 GI Bill.
+Learn more about military benefits.

 The federal government provides a number of tax incentives for individuals earning a master’s degree at Kettering University Online.
 These incentives come in two forms: 1.
 Tax credits, which directly reduce the amount of tax for which you are liable.
 2. Tax deductions, which reduce the amount of income on which you pay taxes.
 If you have questions regarding these incentives, please contact your tax advisor.